 An external light source is directed to a slit positioned at the beginning of the light path.
 The light then passes through the sample cuvette and is reflected by a mirror to the diffraction grating.
 The diffraction grating disperses the light into its component wavelengths, which are recorded by the smartphone camera.

-Housing: We designed the housing to be printable on any consumer or commercial 3D printer.
+Housing: The housing can be printed on any consumer or commercial 3D printer.
 Many libraries and schools have 3D printers available for free or minimal costs.
 Websites also offer 3D print services for low cost.
-One example is 3D Hub, which connects users to 3D printers in their area for low cost and fast turnaround times.
-For now, the housing is designed for the iPhone5.
-Other versions will be added soon.
-The *.stl print file is available upon request (firstname.lastname@example.org) or can be downloaded from the NIH 3D Print Exchange or Thingiverse:
+The *.stl print file is available upon request (firstname.lastname@example.org) or can be downloaded from Thingiverse:

-Slit: The slit is a removable part of the device.
+Slits: Each slit is a removable part of the device.
 The width of the opening is related to the resolution of the instrument.
 In our design, the slit can be removed and changed to illustrate the resolution principle.
 Several slits are available from 0.1 to 5 mm.
-The *.stl print files are available upon request (email@example.com)
+The *.stl print files are available upon request (email@example.com) or at